An Alternative Trajectory for Generative AI: Goal of DSS: Enhancing the productivity of every worker

+GraphRAG improves on standard vector-based RAG.
+Vector databases retrieve isolated chunks of text based on fuzzy semantic similarity; GraphRAG instead retrieves \textit{structured relationships} from a KG~\citep{dss_graphrag_comparison}.
 In the DSS context, a KG is the ``ground truth.''
 It explicitly models entities (e.g., ``protein,'' ``drug,'' ``statute'') and their relationships (e.g., ``inhibits,'' ``is\_precedent\_for'').
-When an expert agent receives a query, it does not merely scan for keywords; it traverses the graph to find causal chains.
+When an expert agent receives a query, it does not merely scan for keywords; It traverses the graph to find causal chains.
 For instance, in a pharmaceutical context, GraphRAG enables multi-hop reasoning: \textit{``Drug A targets Protein B. Protein B is upregulated in Disease C. Therefore, Drug A may treat Disease C''}~\citep{dss_graphrag_pharma}.
 Benchmarks indicate that GraphRAG significantly outperforms vector methods in complex reasoning tasks, particularly where schemas and precise constraints are involved~\citep{dss_graphrag_benchmark}.